top of page

 k0uo uses Re-entrant Rhombic array

-Aerial view at 160 foot over a vast brown field at K0UO's antenna and test range, the center support for the Half Rhombic,
+An actual aerial view at 160 foot over a vast brown field at K0UO's antenna and test range, this is the center support for the Half Rhombic

 miles of antennas for ham radio